-Calibration Procedure Using Agilent E-Series Power sensors and N8480 Series Power Sensors (excluding Option CFT)
+Calibration Procedure Using Agilent E-Series Power Sensors and N8480 Series Power Sensors (excluding Option CFT)

-The following procedure describes how you calibrate the power meter with an Agilent E-Series power sensors or N8480 Series power sensor (excluding Option CFT).
-Since the power meter automatically downloads the Agilent E-Series power sensors or N8480 Series power sensor (excluding Option CFT)'s calibration table, there is no requirement to enter the reference calibration factor.
-The power meter identifies that an Agilent E-Series power sensors or N8480 Series power sensors or N8480 Series power sensors are sensors or N8480 Series power sensor (excluding Option CFT)'s calibration table, there is no requirement to enter the reference calibration factor.
-The power meter identifies that an Agilent E-Series power sensors or N8480 Series power sensor (excluding Option CFT) is connected and will not allow you to select certain softkeys.
+The following procedure describes how you calibrate the power meter with an Agilent E-Series power sensor or N8480 Series power sensor (excluding Option CFT).
+Since the power meter automatically downloads the Agilent E-Series power sensor or N8480 Series power sensor (excluding Option CFT)'s calibration table, there is no requirement to enter the reference calibration factor.
+The power meter identifies that an Agilent E-Series power sensor or N8480 Series power sensor (excluding Option CFT) is connected and will not allow you to select certain softkeys.
 The text on these softkeys appears grayed out.